moliver28/research-handbook/content/handbook/engineering/development/fulfillment/_index.md

 ## Team members

-See https://handbook.gitlab.com/handbook/product/categories/#fulfillment-section for a list of team members for the Fulfillment section and sub-groups, including stable counterparts.
+See https://handbook.gitlab.com/handbook/product/categories/#fulfillment-section for a list of team members for the Fulfillment section and sub-groups.

 ## Stable counterparts